department-of-veterans-affairs/va.gov-team/products/header-footer/initiatives/2024-federal-standardized-header-footer/research/phase2-AT/conversation-guide.md

 ### Task 4: [Learn about disability compensation]
 *(make sure that p is at top of page w/header menus closed, or ask to do this)*

 Pretend that lately you've been having difficulty with your hearing, and you think it might be related to your military service.
 So you're wondering if you qualify for [more] disability compensation.
-What could you do from this web page?
+What could you do from this website?

 *RECORD navigation: header > **megamenu > Disability > Eligibility** / footer / search / mobile search*